Greater short-horned lizard: Defenses

-The greater short-horned lizard is a "sit-and-wait" predator.
-It feeds primarily on ants, but also takes an occasional grasshopper or beetle.
-Often, it can be found sitting in the vicinity of a nest or trails.
-It is a diurnal creature, being most active during the evening and burrowing at night.
-It relies extensively on camouflage to avoid predators.
-Horned lizards have been shown to darken their skin when threatened or to regulate temperature.
 Typically, greater short-horned lizards will remain as still as possible when a predator is nearby, attempting to blend in with the environment.
-However if provoked, some species of horned lizards can build up blood pressure in regions behind their eyes and accurately squirt their blood at attacking predators, which will deter canids from continuing their attack.
-It is rare for horned lizards to squirt blood at humans however, reserving this unique defense primarily for canids (i.e. foxes, coyotes, dogs), which have a strong reaction of distaste to the blood.
+However, if provoked, some species of horned lizards can build up blood pressure in regions behind their eyes and accurately squirt their blood at attacking predators, which will deter canids from continuing their attack.
+It is rare for horned lizards to squirt blood at humans however, reserving this unique defense primarily for canids (i.e. foxes, coyotes, dogs) and felines, which have a strong reaction of distaste to the blood.
 Squirting blood has been observed in the greater short-horned lizard, but has not been observed in the pygmy short-horned lizard.